 Targeting a Paragraph Featured Snippet is a bit more random and therefore much more difficult to achieve.
-This is because the HTML to support this feature is much easier to create, which makes it more difficult to stand out from the crowd.
+This is because the HTML to support this feature is much easier to create, which, in turn, makes it more difficult to stand out.

 The below Featured Snippet provides a direct answer to a simple question.
 Mental Floss provides that answer in their article.